smemsh/utilx/README.rst

     keys with a short sleep in between (which should help with various terminals... not sure if this is needed in practice)

+Also there some more generic utilities for working in xwindows which we'll store here for now since they're used for pseudo "desktop environment" type stuff whilst in ratpoison:

+:`chkbatt`: increasing screenflashes as battery drains

+____

 | scott@smemsh.net
 | http://smemsh.net/src/ratutils/
 | http://spdx.org/licenses/GPL-2.0